StreakyCobra/data-science-workspace/README.md

 5. GPU support for Jupyter:

     For computers on linux with optimus, you have to make a kernel that will be called with "optirun" to be able to use GPU acceleration.
-For this go the the following folder:
+For this go to the following folder:

         cd ~/.local/share/jupyter/kernels/

-    then edit the file `python3/kernel.json` in order to add `optirun` as first entry into the `argv` entry:
+    then edit the file `python3/kernel.json` in order to add `"optirun"` as first entry into the `argv` array:

         {
             "language": "python",